dosei0/Embbeded-Systems-Project/README.md

 - Section 4: Technical description of individual implementation
 - Section 5: Evidence of testing of individual implementation
 - Section 6: Professional considerations

+The relevant files for group implementaion can be found under the GROUPCODE folder and for individual implementation under MYCODE folder.

 ## SECTION 1: Project Summary